jjkoh95/instastalk/README.md

 ## Legal issue
 - Note that this is solely a project I made to download all my waifu photos and as a python practice.
 I do not intend to go against any rules and regulations of instagram.
 Use at your own risk.

+## Side Note
+- The code is badly formatted because I intend to fully utilise the previous version I wrote earlier
+- Sorry